g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

  <p>Now, let's compare Cypress, Selenium, and Playwright based on browser support, ease of setup, ease of scripting, performance, and speed.</p>

-# Choosing the best automated testing tool based on browser support.
+# Choosing the best Automated testing tool based on browser support.

 Browser support refers to the ability of a certain website or web app to function consistently on different web browsers (Chrome, Mozilla Firefox, Safari, and Microsoft Edge).
 If your favourite automated testing tool can work across major browsers, you can have peace of mind that your app works no matter the browser choice of your users.
 The essence of considering browser support is that cross-browser testing is one of the major tests carried out by testers and devs.
 Now, take a look at all three automated testing tools in terms of browser support.